Study finds cardiorespiratory fitness contributes to successful brain aging

 This finding and others related to cancer projections across Virginia are detailed in a Census Brief released today, the sixth in a series of short publications depicting trends in census and other data of interest to the commonwealth.

 "Age is an established factor in cancer," said Shonel Sen, a research and policy analyst at the Cooper Center's Demographics Research Group who worked on the projections.
-"Nearly 80 percent of cancers occur among the ages 55 and over.
+"Nearly 80 percent of cancers occur among the population ages 55 and over.
 As Virginia's population grows bigger and, more importantly, older, we anticipate cancer cases to be on the rise."

 Using carefully developed population projections for the commonwealth and its localities, and known rates of cancer diagnosis by age from the Virginia Cancer Registry, the Demographics Research Group prepared projections for the number of new cases of breast (in females), prostate (in males) and lung cancers, as well as a combined category called "all cancers" for each decade through 2040.